Talen-sb/100-days-of-code/log.md

 **Thoughts:** This part was interesting, I like the way that freeCodeCamp explains the priority part of CSS.
 Excited to keep learning again!
 I'll continue tomorrow since it's a bit late by now and I'm not exactly at home.

 **Link to the tweet:** https://twitter.com/Gsus_asb/status/970500810546270208

+### Day 5: March 5, 2018

+**Today's Progress:** Continuing to see how overwriting CSS works, as wells as getting to know a bit about applying colors to elements through Hex codes both long & shortened version, and RGB values.
+So, I'm done with the basic HTML & CSS part; next is Bootstrap!

+**Thoughts:** Feels good to have completed the basics of HTML & CSS, and I still have a long path to go through, but I'm really looking forward to it!
+Bootstrap, JavaScript, jQuery...
+I'm coming for you both!

+**Link to the tweet:** https://twitter.com/Gsus_asb/status/970754534367793153